Slayer rule: Maryland

 The Maryland slayer rule is harsher than most other states.
 In addition to prohibiting murderers from inheriting from their victims, Maryland's slayer rule prohibits anyone else from inheriting from murder victims through their murderers; Maryland's slayer rule is thus similar in structure to corruption of blood.

 For example, a mother leaves her son $50,000, and leaves her son's child (her grandchild) $100,000.
 She leaves her residuary estate (i.e., whatever else is left of the estate) to her daughter.
 If the son kills his mother, then under Maryland law, the son's child will inherit the $100,000; however the son's $50,000 (which is also the indirect inheritance of the grandchild through his father), is not available under Maryland law to either the son, or his child.
 The $50,000 becomes part of the mother's residuary estate and goes to the daughter.

+Missouri

+The Missouri slayer rule only exists in common law.
+It has not been codified.
+There has not been a proposed slayer statute by the legislature in recent years.
+The Missouri Supreme Court found a slayer statute to be unnecessary in Lee v.
+Aylward, when determining whether contingent beneficiaries, children of the slayer, or the next of kin should be the heirs of the victim's estate.
+The court's holding relied on the Model Probate Code and several jurisdictions favoring the contingent beneficiaries, and assuming the victim would disfavor the children of the slayer would call for "inappropriate speculation."
+Although the Supreme Court of Missouri references the Model Probate Code in Lee, the Model Probate Code has not been adopted by Missouri legislation.

 Texas

 Texas law states "No conviction shall work corruption of blood or forfeiture of estate."
-However, if a beneficiary of a life insurance policy or contract is convicted and sentenced (including accomplices) in wilfully bringing about the death of the insured, proceeds are then paid in accordance with the Texas Insurance Code.
+However, if a beneficiary of a life insurance policy or contract is convicted and sentenced (including accomplices) in willfully bringing about the death of the insured, proceeds are then paid in accordance with the Texas Insurance Code.

+Washington

+A person found guilty of financial exploitation, abuse or neglect cannot inherit any benefit from their victim.